-Adam Castricum became a Fellow with the Australasian College of Sports Physicians in 2008 after successfully completing 6 years of training in Melbourne and Sydney.
-He was appointed Chief Medical Officer for Athletics Australia soon after and headed up the medical team for the successful Australian Track and Field team at the 2012 London and 2016 Rio Olympic Games, and 2010 Delhi and 2014 Glasgow Commonwealth Games.
-In 2014, he joined the excellent medical and conditioning team at Hawthorn Football Club.
-In 2015, he joined the ACSP Board as Vice President, sitting on the Continuing Professional Development and Accreditation Committees.
-In 2016 he was elected President of the newly named Australasian College of Sport and Exercise Physicians (ACSEP).
+Adam Castricum became a Fellow with the Australasian College of Sport and Exercise Physicians (ACSEP) in 2008 after successfully completing 6 years of training in Melbourne and Sydney.
+Soon after, he was appointed Chief Medical Officer for Athletics Australia and headed up the medical team for the successful Australian Track and Field team at both the 2012 London and 2016 Rio Olympic Games.
+From 2014-2017 he worked with the excellent medical and conditioning team at Hawthorn Football Club, with the highlight being the 2014 and 2015 Premierships.

-His professional areas of interest include athletics, all codes of football, alpine skiing, lower limb injuries, exercise prescription, adolescent injuries, fatigue in athletes and exercise induced asthma, on which he completed his Masters Research in 2008.
+His professional areas of interest include athletics, all codes of football, alpine skiing, lower limb injuries, exercise prescription, adolescent injuries, fatigue in athletes and exercise induced asthma, on which he completed his master’s degree by research in 2008.

-He also performs interventions including ultrasound-guided injections, extracorporeal shock wave therapy and iontophoresis.
+He also performs interventions including ultrasound-guided interventions, extracorporeal shock wave therapy and iontophoresis.

 Career Highlights / Affiliations / Associations